 Cheap lightweight gis are not suitable for competition, as they’re not really sturdy enough to handle that kind of intensity.
 The best competition gi for BJJ is always a premium gi.

 But, cheap lightweight gis are not a bad choice for those that predominantly train in hot weather, or even for those that want an extra summer gi.
 The best BJJ gi for hot weather is still a premium one, but if you train twice a week or less, even a budget lightweight gi will last you quite long.

 And they’re also suitable for those that want a lightweight gi because they find it more comfortable (again, comfort is a matter of preference).

 The Best Lightweight BJJ Gis

 The Gold BJJ Ultra Lightweight Aeroweave is by far the lightest BJJ gi on the market.
 It’s 275gsm, which is 22% lighter than all the other lightweight BJJ gis (which are 350gsm).
-And it’s equally strong as other lightweight BJJ gis so you can feel secure if you compete in it.
+And it’s equally strong as any other lightweight jiu jitsu gi so you can feel secure if you compete in it.

 So if you want the lightest and highest quality BJJ gi, for competition or just your normal training, this is the gi you should get.

 The Elite Sports BJJ GI is a cheap ultra lightweight gi.
 It’s not the highest quality, but maybe you don’t need that.

 First off, this gi is really cheap, and it’s actually decent quality for its price.
 So I recommend this gi to anyone who’s looking for a cheap BJJ gi: lightweight or not.